 Your case is unique, no two mouths are alike.
-Discuss any problems with the trained experts best able to effectively help you: Dr. Conner, Dr. Jackson, Dr. Solomon, Dr. Summers and Dr. Tricker or your family dentist.
+Discuss any problems with the trained experts best able to effectively help you: Dr. Jackson, Dr. Solomon, Dr. Summers and Dr. Tricker or your family dentist.

 Brushing your teeth is okay – just be gentle at the surgical sites.

 A dry socket is when the blood clot gets dislodged prematurely from the tooth socket.
 Symptoms of pain at the surgical site and even pain near the ear may occur 2-3 days following surgery.
 Call the office if this occurs.